top of page

 The “industry standard” does not give consumers reliable sound quality.
 Consumers need (and deserve) a better set of standards to assure they are getting what they pay for.
 That is precisely what Harbottle Audio has done.
 Even more, they guarantee their high-end audio equipment will perform exceptionally well in the long run.
 Here are the guarantees Harbottle Audio proudly gives their clients: (scroll down)

 Sometimes, we want to turn the volume up as loud as we can to thoroughly enjoy a song or movie.
-When you turn your premium audio equipment up to as close to the maximum as you can, you should be able to expect a consistent level of quality.
-Without an Xmax Guarantee, equipment simply isn’t tested at the varying levels it will undoubtably be enjoyed at.
-Harbottle Audio will only deem a piece of high-end audio equipment “complete” if they know, with confidence, the sound quality is unwavering.
-That is the Xmax guarantee.
-Learn more about their Xmax Guarantee via our YouTube channel, where they covered Xmax in-depth in a recent series.
+When you turn your premium audio equipment up to as close to the maximum as you can, you should be able to expect a consistent level of sound quality.
+Without an engineering system that guarantees driver displacement, the audio equipment simply isn’t verified to work at all the varying output levels it will undoubtably be enjoyed at.
+Harbottle Audio will only deem a piece of high-end audio equipment “complete” if we know, with confidence, the sound quality is unwavering, and LDLC ensures this on every subwoofer system and every component of the subwoofer system.

-The LDLC Guarantee Harbottle Audio provides clients truly sets Harbottle apart.
+The LDLC engineering system truly sets Harbottle apart.
 LDLC stands for Low Distortion Low Compression.
 It’s a term that Harbottle created.
 With LDLC comes a set of manufacturing laws that govern the production of Harbottle’s high-end audio equipment.
-The LDLC Guarantee is ultimately what makes the Xmax Guarantee and 1% Guarantee possible.
-Founded in physics, the LDLC is comprised of the five fundamentals Harbottle Audio Company uses to hold themselves accountable to unrivaled audio quality.
+LDLC engineering is ultimately what makes it possible to guarantee system displacement (cone travel) and reliable RMS and Peak power handling during complex (music and movies) program playback.
+Founded in hard-core physics, LDLC is composed of five fundamentals Harbottle uses to hold themselves accountable to unrivaled audio quality.
+These fundamentals are exercised over the four fundamentals of audio playback: inaudible distortion limits, inaudible compression limits, system efficiency, and output.

 High-End Audio Equipment That Outlasts and Outperforms